This is the easiest way to get published in a magazine!

 But I had heard that there’s a (non-sneaky or illegal) way for freelance writers to get one year’s access to LinkedIn premium for free.

-How can I get LinkedIn Premium free for a year?
+How can I get LinkedIn Premium for free for 12 months?

 The answer is through the LinkedIn for Journalists program.